tinchogob/flowlan/README.md

 }
 ```

-Built on top of go channels (with some reflection in place) as an excersise for go proverb:
+Built on top of go channels (with some reflection magic) as an excersise for go proverb:

 _Do not communicate by sharing memory; instead, share memory by communicating._